oberd/ecsy/README.md

   ecsy [command]

 Available Commands:
-  add         Associates a .pem SSH key with a cluster, allowing SSH into EC2 instances describe    Show current task configuration for service env         Used to manage environment variables of service task definitions events      Show recent events for a service in a cluster help        Help about any command logs        Show recent logs for a service in a cluster (must be cloudwatch based) scale       Set the number of desired instances of a service self-update Update the ecsy cli binary on your system ssh         Secure Shell into one of the service container instances' EC2 host machines status      View current cluster or service deployment status
+  add          Associates a .pem SSH key with a cluster, allowing SSH into EC2 instances describe     Show current task configuration for service env          Used to manage environment variables of service task definitions events       Show recent events for a service in a cluster help         Help about any command logs         Show recent logs for a service in a cluster (must be cloudwatch based) scale        Set the number of desired instances of a service self-update  Update the ecsy cli binary on your system ssh          Secure Shell into one of the service container instances' EC2 host machines status       View current cluster or service deployment status update-agent Update the Container Instance Agents

 Flags:
-      --config string   config file (default is $HOME/.ecsy.yaml)
+      --config string   config file (default is $HOME/.ecsy.yaml) -h, --help            help for ecsy

 Use "ecsy [command] --help" for more information about a command.
 ```